Adaptive Reduced-Order Modeling for Non-Linear Fluid-Structure Interaction: Validation of the FSI-AROM algorithm

 \section{Validation of the FSI-AROM algorithm}

-We validate and analyze the FSI-AROM algorithm for three application examples.
-The first problem considers a purely linear structure and hence the update threshold is set to $\epsilon = \infty$.
-We also refer to this case as the FSI-ROM approach, which implies that the ROM model is built only once at the beginning of the simulation.
-The second and third example include large deformations.
-We apply the FSI-AROM approach for these test cases and search for a suitable problem independent $\epsilon$ threshold value.
+We analyze the accuracy and efficiency of the algorithm for three application examples.
+The first problem considers a purely linear structure and hence the update threshold is set to $\epsilon = \infty$, which implies that the ROM model is built only once at the beginning of the simulation.
+The second and third example include large deformations and we search for a suitable problem independent threshold $\epsilon$.
+For all cases, we report typical computation run times on a workstation (Intel XEON E5-2650).